Bridging Finance: The Questions Investors Should Be Asking

 Because they approach it with the wrong mindset.

-Too many treat bridging like a standard mortgage, focus purely on the rate, and underestimate how critical the exit strategy is.
-Then there’s the classic: “I’ll figure it out later.”
+Too many treat bridging like a standard mortgage, focus purely on the bridging loan interest rate, and underestimate how critical the exit strategy is.

 In reality, most issues don’t come from the lender, they come from poor planning before the deal even starts.